Solving the At-Most-Once Problem with Nearly Optimal Effectiveness: Introduction

-\BB \Par{Contributions:} In this paper we present and analyze the algorithm $\algName$ that solves the at-most-once problem.
+\Par{Contributions:} We present and analyze the algorithm $\algName$ that solves the at-most-once problem.
 The algorithm is parametrized by $\beta \geq m$ and has effectiveness $n-\beta-m+2$.
 If $\beta < m$ the correctness of the algorithm is still guaranteed, but the termination of the algorithm cannot be guaranteed.
 For $\beta = m$ the algorithm has optimal effectiveness of $n-2m+2$ up to an additive factor of $m$.
 Note that the upper bound for the effectiveness of any algorithm is $n-f$ \cite{KKNS09}, where $f \leq m-1$ is the number of failures in the system.
 We further prove that for $\beta \geq 3m^2$ the algorithm has work complexity $\BigO{n m \log n \log m}$.
 We use algorithm $\algName$ with $\beta = 3m^2$, in order to construct an iterated version of our algorithm which for any constant $\epsilon > 0$, has effectiveness of $n-\BigO{m^2 \log n \log m}$ and work complexity $\BigO{n + m^{3+\epsilon} \log n}$.
 This is both effectiveness-optimal and work-optimal for any $m=\BigO{\sqrt[3+\epsilon]{n/ \log n}}$.
 We note that our solutions are deterministic and assume worst-case behavior.
-In the probabilistic setting Hillel \cite{Hillel2010} shows that optimal effectiveness can be achieved with expected work complexity $\BigO{nm^2\log m}$.
+In the probabilistic setting Censor-Hillel\,\cite{Hillel2010} and Kentros\,\emph{et al.}\,\cite{SCA12} show that optimal effectiveness can be achieved with expected work complexity $\BigO{nm^2\log m}$ and $\BigO{n + m^{2+\epsilon}\log n}$, for any small constant $\epsilon$, respectively.